 3. Follow the instructions on screen. (faq #47)

 What kind of reports are available for my pool?

-You can view the currently available reports on our Pool Samples page.
+You can view some of the available reports on the pool information page.
 We will frequently be adding new reports in an effort to improve the site and improve our customer's experience.
-We are always looking for our customer's input, so if you have a suggestion for an additional report, please contact us at email@example.com. (faq #12)
+We are always looking for our customer's input, so if you have a suggestion for an additional report, please contact us at firstname.lastname@example.org. (faq #12)